What is Foundation Training?

 Specialised Foundation Programme (SFP) previously known as the Academic Foundation Programme (AFP)

 The programme follows the same curriculum and outcomes as the standard foundation programme.
-However, it also includes a period (equivalent to one of the six rotations) of academic research during the second year (F2).
+However, it also includes a period (equivalent to one of the six rotations) of academic research usually during the second year (F2).
 Most placements offer a four-month block (the last of the six rotations) for academic activity but some do offer more of a day release model over a longer period of study.

 So, if you are considering a career in research, fancy developing innovative cures for diseases, or want to share your knowledge with future trainees as an educator, an Academic Foundation Programme will give you first-hand experience of this environment.

 It is still possible to have a career in academic medicine without having completed an AFP but the early insight gained from the programme may help you decide if this is the path you wish to pursue.